-Our Compensation Committee again consulted with Compensia to perform an analysis of our nonemployee director compensation policy relative to prevailing market data.
-Based on its review, the Board decided to approve the following compensation for non-employee member of the Board as follows, effective April 14, 2023 (the "2023 Outside Director Policy"):
+Our Compensation Committee consulted with Compensia to perform an analysis of our nonemployee director compensation policy relative to prevailing market data.
+Based on its review, the Board decided to approve the following equity compensation for non-employee members of the Board as follows, effective April 14, 2023:

-- The annual cash retainers paid to each nonemployee director remains the same as detailed in our 2020 Outside Director Compensation Policy. - Initial option grants for new nonemployee directors were adjusted from a fixed share count level in our 2020 Outside Director Compensation Policy (as amended) to a pre-determined fair value amount of \$593,000 based on the 30-day moving average prior to the grant date.
+- Initial option grants for new nonemployee directors with a pre-determined fair value amount of \$593,000 based on the 30-day moving average prior to the grant date.
 This represents the 75th percentile compared to our peer group.
-Each initial option grant will vest as to 1/36th of the shares subject to the initial option grant each month following the commencement of the applicable nonemployee director's service as a nonemployee director, in each case, subject to continued service through each applicable vesting date. - Annual option grants for nonemployee directors, which are made on the date of each annual meeting of our stockholders, were adjusted from a fixed share count level to a pre-determined fair value amount of \$296,000 based on the 30-day moving average prior to the grant date.
+Each initial option grant will vest as to 1/36th of the shares subject to the initial option grant each month following the commencement of the applicable nonemployee director's service as a nonemployee director, in each case, subject to continued service through each applicable vesting date. - Annual option grants for nonemployee directors, which are made on the date of each annual meeting of our stockholders, with a pre-determined fair value amount of \$296,000 based on the 30-day moving average prior to the grant date.
 Each annual option grant will fully vest on the earlier of (i) the one-year anniversary of the date of grant of the annual option grant or (ii) the date of the next annual meeting of our stockholders that occurs following the grant of such annual option grant, in each case, subject to continued service through the applicable vesting date.